 Contemporary Mass Leaders: Our contemporary musicians lead worship once a month under the guidance of Mark Medina.
 Practice is once a week.
 Interested musicians and vocalist should contact the rectory, Office of Faith Formation to get in contact with the coordinator of this minstry.

 Adult Choir: Members of our Adult Choir support our Cantors and help to lead our Congregation in Liturgical prayer through song.
-Choir typically sings at all Sunday Liturgies.
-Choir is led by our Music Director and practice is typically once a week.
+Choir typically sings at 10:30am liturgy on Sunday.
+Practice is held weekly between Memorial Day and Labor Day on Thursday evening from 6:30-8:00 in the Choir loft.

 Alleluia Community Choir: is a citywide choir formed in 1995.
 It began as the Alleluia Choir in 1987 to enhance funeral liturgies in our community.
 Recognizing the need other parishes have for this ministry, the choir was expanded in scope and membership to offer its musical resources other catholic parishes in the Whiting-Robertsdale area.